 By Mark Snoeberger

-Mark Snoeberger is associate professor of systematic theology at Detroit Baptist Theological Seminary.
-This article was first posted to DBTS’s blog and is reposted here by permission.
+Mark Snoeberger (PhD, Baptist Bible Seminary) is professor of systematic theology and apologetics at Detroit Baptist Seminary.
+This article was originally published on DBTS’s blog, and is reposted here by permission.